top of page

 … your Schengen visa has expired and you are still staying in Germany ( Schengen overstay ),

-… your Schengen visa is still valid, but you have exceeded the 90 days ( overstay with a valid visa ),
+… your Schengen visa is still valid, but you have exceeded the 90 days ( overstay with valid visa ),

 … you have exceeded your visa-free period of 90 days within 180 days ( overstay of positive state citizens ),